 Internal examinations in Literacy and Numeracy take place twice yearly.
-Reading and spelling tests are carried out at least annually as are nationally accredited verbal and non verbal reasoning tests.
+Reading and spelling tests are carried out at least annually as are nationally accredited verbal and non-verbal reasoning tests.
 All outcomes are assessed via pupil progress meetings with the Head Teacher, Teacher in charge of Assessments, SENDCo where necessary and Class Teacher.
 Parents are advised of outcomes and are invited to attend regular reviews of children who have an Individual Provision Map (IPM).
 Interim and Annual Reports are sent to parents.
 Formal Parent Teacher Consultations are carried out twice yearly and an annual written report with a further optional consultation is available at the end of the academic year.
 We also operate an 'open door' policy to see parents at any appropriate time outside of these.

-TRUSTEES REPORT (INCLUDING DIRECTORS' REPORT) (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2021
+TRUSTEES REPORT (INCLUDING DIRECTORS' REPORT) (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2022

-Prior to the Pandemic pupils at St. Joseph's took part in or could expect to have been involved in all or some of the following activities:
+During the year pupils at St. Joseph's took part in all or some of the following activities:

-- · Annual prize giving held at Clarendon College.
+- · Annual prize giving held at New College Nottingham

-- Annual Inter-House Sports Day held at Lenton Park.
+- Annual Inter-House Sports Day held at Lenton Park

-- · Carol Service in St. Barnabas' Cathedral
+- Carol Concert held in School

-- · Carol Singing at Canning Circus lights switch on
+- Carol Singing at Canning Circus lights switch on

-- · Chinese New Year Day
+- Jamaican Day

-- · Interhouse Chess

-- · Science Investigation
+- Science Investigation

 - · Maths Challenge

-- · PTA Christmas disco

 - PTA Film nights

-- · World Book Day
+- World Book Day

-- · Roald Dahl Day

-- · Sporting links with local schools

-- · A Rattle & Roll recorder and dance performance to the parents
+- A Rattle & Roll recorder and dance performance to the parents

+- · A residential at The Mill, Sutton in Ashfield

+- Jubilee Street Party

+- Sports Week

+- Potted Sport